 Another response open to the apologist for digital superintelligence is simply to invoke some variant of the Church-Turing thesis: essentially, that a function is algorithmically computable if and only if it is computable by a Turing machine.
 On pain of magic, humans are ultimately just machines.
 Presumably, there is a formal mathematico-physical description of organic information-processing systems, such as human psychonauts, who describe themselves as investigating the subjective properties of matter and energy.
 This formal description needn't invoke consciousness in any shape or form.

 The snag here is that even if, implausibly, we suppose that the Strong Physical Church-Turing thesis is true, i.e. any function that can be computed in polynomial time by a physical device can be calculated in polynomial time by a Turing machine, we don't have the slightest idea how to program the digital counterpart of a unitary phenomenal self that could undertake such an investigation of the varieties of consciousness or phenomenal object-binding.
 Nor is any such understanding on the horizon, either in symbolic AI or the probabilistic and statistical AI paradigm now in the ascendant.
-Just because the mind/brain may notionally be classically computable by some abstract machine in Platonia, as it were, this doesn't mean that the vertebrate mind/brain (and the world-simulation that one runs) is really a classical computer.
+Just because the mind-brain may notionally be classically computable by some abstract machine in Platonia, as it were, this doesn't mean that the vertebrate mind-brain (and the world-simulation that it runs) is really a classical computer.
 We might just as well assume mathematical platonism rather than finitism is true and claim that, e.g. since every finite string of digits occurs in the decimal expansion of the transcendental number pi, your uploaded "mindfile" is timelessly encoded there too - an infinite number of times.
-Alas immortality isn't that cheap.
+Alas, immortality isn't that cheap.
 Back in the physical, finite natural world, the existence of "bound" phenomenal objects in our world-simulations, and unitary phenomenal minds rather than discrete pixels of "mind dust", suggests that organic minds cannot be classical information-processors.
 Given that we don't live in a classical universe but a post-Everett multiverse, perhaps we shouldn't be unduly surprised.

 4.0.
 Quantum Minds and Full-Spectrum Superintelligence.